Robert Spotts – President, Board of Directors

 Ian Stern-Markovitz – Board Treasurer

 Ian graduated with honors from the University of Vermont in 2009 with a B.A. in Political Science, focusing on Environmental Policy and Sustainable Development.
 He has worked in various roles in sustainability and energy efficiency, ranging from Residential Energy Surveyor for DNV/KEMA to sales with American Lighting and Progress Lighting focusing on LED retrofits.
 From June of 2017 to May of 2021, he was on ChargePoint’s Outside Sales Team, growing their count of commercial, multifamily and fleet EV ports to over 1,000 networked spaces in Colorado.
-Ian currently is National Account Sales Executive for Turntide Technologies and is a passionate EV driver.
+Ian currently work at EV Connect, helping scale their fully open EV Charging Network in the Intermountain West, applying his previous experience to network neutral EV Chargers.

 Maria DiBiase Eisemann